 Members include community leaders, civil society advocates, researchers, and members of regional or international organizations who are committed to protecting the rights, autonomy, and dignity of people undergoing planned relocation processes.
-Members include practitioners and academics who already have ties to community leaders and expertise on planned relocation and who want to advocate for rights-respecting approaches to planned relocation globally.
+Members include practitioners and academics who already have ties to community leaders and expertise on planned relocation and who want to advocate for more dignified and community-centered approaches to planned relocation globally.
 If you are a representative from a local or national government that is currently implementing or interested in learning more about dignified, rights-respecting, community-led planned relocation, please get in touch.

-MEMBERSHIP & EXPECTATIONS
+MEMBERSHIP CRITERIA AND EXPECTATIONS

 As a member of the Coalition on Dignified Climate Relocation, you are: